Sashikiranmaddineni7/Sashikiranmaddineni7/README.md

 # Hi, I'm Sashi Kiran Maddineni 👋

 Welcome to my GitHub profile!
-I'm a passionate **Data Scientist** and **Machine Learning Engineer** with a strong foundation in building predictive models, deploying algorithms, and crafting interactive visualizations.
+I'm a passionate **Data Scientist** using **Machine Learning** with a strong foundation in building predictive models, deploying algorithms, and crafting interactive visualizations.
 My projects focus on solving complex problems using data-driven insights and cutting-edge technologies.

 ---